 There is no more ludicrous diet than the mono-diet, which is why we tried it so you don't have to.
 Not a new concept, it has been making waves through social media for some time and we were curious, can it really be sustainable and, more importantly, a healthy way to lose weight?

 For those of you who are unsure, the mono diet is where you eat one food all the time.
 But there are no rules; some focus on one food like Freelee the Banana Girl, who manages to down a smoothie of 15 bananas just for breakfast (although she also includes other fruits throughout the day, too).
 She is one of many who follow a fruitarian diet, which makes for lovely colorful meals on Instagram, which is why it has become so popular on the platform.
 Some follow a 95:5 rule by which they can add in small amounts of other food types to prevent boredom setting in.
 Most claim it's a healthy way of life, but we're not convinced…

-There are no hard and fast rules to the mono diet because no nutritionist in their right mind would endorse such a fad.
+There are no hard and fast rules for the mono diet because no nutritionist in their right mind would endorse such a fad.
 We called on one expert (who didn't want to be named) before our experiment who warned us of fruit.
 "It’s full of sugar and would wreak havoc with your insulin levels and energy," they said, but when pushed on what food we should choose for this experiment, they replied, "I would personally stick with the food group protein if I had to choose one.
 For one food, possibly egg, purely because it's the number one reference protein food, which contains all your essential amino acids.
 Otherwise turkey, chicken or salmon would be okay choices."

 I was paired with eggs, while Elinor had chicken; this was less about what came first but rather who would break first.
 We challenged ourselves to three days.